Simon Porte Jacquemus: Career

-He was 20 years old when he created his brand Jacquemus, his mother's maiden name.
+He was 20 years old when he created his brand, Jacquemus, his mother's maiden name.
 He promoted his designs by having friends wear his creations in shops during Vogues Fashion Night Out in 2010 in Paris.
 In 2012, he was invited to present his collection during Paris Fashion Week.

 Most of the fabrics used in his collections come from a workwear supplier.
 The cut is simple, with few details, but original.
 The prints sometimes recall the world of films by Jacques Tati or Louis Malle.
 He has described his creations as a "naïve" fashion with a pop of color with unique silhouettes.
-Having achieved a certain notoriety, his pieces are now on sale in stores such as Opening Ceremony in New York, Broken Arm in Paris, Gago in Aix-en-Provence and Dover Street Market in London.
+Having achieved initial interest, his pieces were carried in stores such as Opening Ceremony in New York, Broken Arm in Paris, Gago in Aix-en-Provence and Dover Street Market in London.

 In 2014, he designed a collection for La Redoute.
 In 2015, he received the Special Jury Prize at the LVMH Prize, an international competition created by Delphine Arnault for young fashion designers.

 In 2017, Jacquemus added a line of footwear to his collections.
-He also announced in 2018 that he would be designing menswear, creating the line in 2019.
+He also announced in 2018 that he would be designing menswear, creating the first collection in 2019.
 In addition to shoes, Jacquemus also designs handbags and hats.

-His contribution to his native region is in the opening of the restaurant "Citron", located in the new Galleries Lafayette des Champs-Elysees, launched on 28 March 2019 instead of the former Virgin Megastore12.
+In March 2019, Porte opened the restaurant "Citron", located in the new Galeries Lafayette flagship at Champs-Elysees, at the location of a former Virgin Megastore.

-On 24 June 2019 he organised a parade to celebrate the ten years of the brand.
-Simon Porte invited the world of fashion to a lavender field and presented his new collection Le coup de soleil.

-His Spring/Summer 2021 collection, "L'Amour", had themes of simplicity and romance.
-"Like a simple country wedding or a harvest festival", he said in a pre-show interview.
-The show took place in a wheat field an hour outside of Paris, and due to the COVID-19 pandemic, only had 100 guests in attendance.
+On 24 June 2019, Jacquemus organized a parade to celebrate ten years of the brand, hosting its new collection, Le coup de soleil, in a lavender field.
+The brand's Spring/Summer 2021 collection took place in a wheat field an hour outside of Paris during the COVID-19 pandemic with only 100 guests in attendance.

+Around 2021, Puig acquired a 10 percent stake in Jacquemus with the goal of partnering on a beauty venture, but the plan was aborted and Jacquemus subsequently bought back the stake.

-Nike announced its newest women's-focused collection with Jacquemus with the collaborative capsule first previewed in mid-May 2022.
+Nike announced a women-focused collection with Jacquemus, with the collaborative capsule first previewed in mid-May 2022.
 "Having this imagery in mind, we designed women's athletic wear with sensuous details and neutral colors, along with my own interpretation of the Humara, my favorite Nike shoe", said Simon Porte Jacquemus when asked about the inspiration behind the footwear pieces.
+In 2023, Nike and Jacquemus continued their collaboration as they unveiled a new pair of sneakers called JF1.

+In June 2023, Beyoncé was dressed by Jacquemus when she performed in Marseille's Vélodrome.
+Later in the month, on June 26th, Jacquemus' eponymous brand revealed its Fall 2023 collection at the Palace of Versailles.

+The brand has stores in Avenue Montaigne in Paris, SoHo, Manhattan and New Bond Street, London.